grpc/proposal/A34-edf-weighted-round-robin.md

 ```
 Initialization
 - At the very beginning, `deadline` of an entry `e` is equal to `1/e.weight`.
-- We assign `order_offset` to each entry while constructing the priority queue. `order_offset` assigned to an entry is distinct and nonnegative interger.
+- We assign `order_offset` to each entry while constructing the priority queue. `order_offset` assigned to an entry is distinct and nonnegative integer.
 During the whole lifecycle of this picker, `order_offset` of an entry is unchanged.

 Pick
 - On each call to the `Pick`, EDF picker picks the entry `e` on the top of the queue, returns the subchannel associated with the entry.
 After that, picker updates the `deadline` of `e` to `e.deadline + 1/weight` and either performs a pop and push the entry back to the queue or key increase operation.